arif1297/nextcloud-homelab/troubleshooting/ubuntu-ssd-not-detected.md

 - Restarted the Ubuntu Server installer

 ## Outcome
-- The SSD appeared correctly in the installer
+- SSD appeared correctly in the installer
 - Ubuntu Server installed successfully on the SSD